-The \$1m support allocation has been developed as a part of the Impact Investment portfolio with specific aims of supporting the growth of the social enterprise/Impact Investment ecosystem in the BOP through smaller impact investments of ~50k to \$250k.
-The allocation recognises the impact of Covid-19 and the need to take action to address the recession and the ongoing effects of climate change.
+The \$1m support allocation has been developed as a part of the impact investment portfolio with specific aims of supporting the growth of the social enterprise/impact investment ecosystem in the BOP through smaller impact investments of ~50k to \$500k.
 The allocation will also provide flexibility to assist with smaller loans and less complex lending.